rackerlabs/technical-blog/content/blog/2022/2022-02-11-aws-java-lambda-cold-start/index.md

 there was no need to establish database connections for each Lambda and the standalone Lambda remained warm since all the requests for database queries were processed by it.

 ### Outcome
-Following these techniques, the cold start time finally came down from 30-40 seconds (for one Lambda) to under 10-12 seconds (for single API call including 4-5 Lambdas).
-There are other methods to improve Lambda performance like Lambda warmers, CloudWatch alarms, provisioned concurrency etc.
+Following these techniques, the cold start time finally came down from 30-40 seconds (for one Lambda) to under 10-12 seconds (for single API call including 4-5 lambdas).

-Though serverless is the future, it can be challenging to migrate JAVA based legacy applications with heavy frameworks to serverless.
-Analysis of other migration options like lift and shift migration, hybrid migration model etc. should be done to decide on the best approach.
+On a concluding note, though serverless is the future, it can be challenging to migrate JAVA based legacy applications with heavy frameworks to serverless.
+There are other methods to improve Lambda performance like lambda warmers, CloudWatch alarms, provisioned concurrency etc. Also, thorough analysis of other migration options like lift and shift migration, hybrid migration model etc. can help decide the best approach for migration.